alex-switzer/GGJ2020/readme.md

 - [ ] multiplayer: show stats of both players during/finish race
 - [ ] singleplayer mode to encourage competitiveness
 - [ ] start card/ Count down to start race. maybe a button to do so
-- [ ] Make code/comment refactorings for cleanliness/readability (Certainly, if this is not intended to be abandoned after today)
+- [ ] Make code/comment refactorings for cleanliness/readability/maintainability (Certainly, if this is not intended to be abandoned after today)
 - [ ] Some visual feedback/END CARD after finishing a race.
 Should encourage more racing
 - [ ] multiplayer: polish finishing emoji feature
+- [ ] Correct the bee-movie texts that have words with 'O' replacing certain characters.
+E.g. "Oongratulations" -> "Congratulations"
+- [ ] Put some sort of introduction to tell people how to play

 ### Urgent
-- [ ] GGJ stuff.
-Make a 90 sec video and put on YT.
-Take more screenshots, etc.

 ### Neither/Maybe Should Implement
-- [ ] Show which emoji is you.
+- [X] Show which emoji is you.
 - [ ] various difficulty settings/game modes
 - [ ] Better web styling/UI
 - [ ] Make a good text generator for infinite possibilities